A Complete Guide to Boxer Dogs

 The boxer is a strong, agile dog breed that originated in Germany.
-Though their extremely strong jaws can be intimidating, they're gentle and well-known for their loyalty and intelligence.
-According to registered ownership statistics, boxer dogs are among the most popular breeds in the United States.
+Though their extremely strong jaws can be intimidating, they’re gentle and well-known for their loyalty and intelligence.
+According to registered ownership statistics, boxers are among the most popular breeds in the United States.

-Height: An adult male boxer dog averages 22 to 25 inches in height at the withers; females average 21 to 23.5 inches in height.
+Height: An adult male averages 22 to 25 inches in height at the withers; females average 21 to 23.5 inches in height.

 Weight: Adults should weigh between 50 and 75 pounds.

 Coat: The boxer has a smooth, short-haired, shiny coat.
 Brindle, red and fawn are the most common primary coat colors.
 White underbellies are common.

 Ears and Eyes: Many boxer dog owners crop their pets’ ears, though animal rights societies consider uncropped ears more humane.
 This breed’s eyes are normally brown and display a high degree of alertness and intelligence.

 Tail: Many boxer puppies for sale through breeders already have docked tails.
 Docked or undocked, the tails on these animals are naturally short.